-1. Choose a tourism product and analyse the stage of the product life cycle it is currently positioned in the market.
-Also compare with competitive products.
+1. Choose a tourism product and analyse the stage of the product life cycle it is currently positioned

-2. Strategise policies for development of a new product/service in tourism industry.

-3. Prepare a report on the advertising strategy of a new product for its introduction in an international market and develop an Advertisement Copy for the same.

-4. Analyse the Consumer Behavior for a product of your choice.

-5. Prepare charts for distribution network for different products.

-6. Market study related to tourism towards sustainability of the industry related to handling situations during pandemic like COVID-19.

-7. Develop a business model to accommodate disaster management in the industry with flexibility.

-8. Present on a New Tourism spot and marketing strategies to promote the same.

-9. Evolve a plan to promote different types of tourism in under explored tourism spots in India and in foreign countries.
+- 2. Strategise policies for development of a new product/service in tourism industry. - 3.
+Prepare a report on the advertising strategy of a new product for its introduction in an international market and develop an Advertisement Copy for the same. - 4.
+Analyse the Consumer Behavior for a product of your choice. - 5.
+Prepare charts for distribution network for different products. - 6.
+Market study related to tourism towards sustainability of the industry related to handling situations during pandemic like COVID-19. - 7.
+Develop a business model to accommodate disaster management in the industry with flexibility. - 8.
+Present on a New Tourism spot and marketing strategies to promote the same. - 9.
+Evolve a plan to promote different types of tourism in under explored tourism spots in India and in foreign countries.